curationexperts/alexandria-legacy/README.md

 ## Prerequisites

 - Ansible 1.9.1 or higher
+- 4GB+ RAM on the server

 ## Steps

 1. `bundle install`

-2. `bin/adrl production` to provision the production server
+2. `bin/create production` to provision the production server

     - It’s (relatively) safe to set `REMOTE_USER` as root, since a non-root `deploy` user will be created for Capistrano.